Frequently Asked Questions

 There is no skill level or amount of experience required to be a part of orchesis.
 The components the director looks for to recognize potential are rhythm, coordination, flexibility, musicality, strength and performance skills.

 Sports: Orchesis members can participate in other sports as long as they are in the winter and springtime.
 Clubs: Orchesis members are more than welcome to join clubs as long as they can honer their commitments and responsibilities in Orchesis.
-Members are penalized for frequent unexcused absences

 In orchesis we value not only dance and performing but being a community of like minded individuals who work hard but have fun.
 This is why we have a “Social Outings Committee” that is dedicated to organizing fun events for Orchesis members to participate in.
 Most events are seasonal and centered around a certain activity or theme.
 Some examples are big sister-little sister reveal, beach bonding, haunted house bonding, cast party (after show), progressive dinner and a galentines bonding.